cakephp/docs/en/installation.rst

 in your CakePHP installation are writable by the web server user.
-Composer's installation process makes **tmp** and its subfolders globally writeable to get things up and running quickly but you can update the permissions for better security and keep them writable only for the webserver user.
+Composer's installation process makes **tmp** and its subfolders globally writeable to get things up and running quickly but you can update the permissions for better security and keep them writable only for the web server user.

 One common issue is that **logs** and **tmp** directories and subdirectories must be writable both by the web server and the command line user.
 On a UNIX